the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/API-dev/Implementations.md

 # Overview
 We begin by listing the activities involved in API development.
 We'll talk about them in separate sections.

+> I've already known some basics???
+Ok!
+Just cover the ones you haven't known.

 Basic:
 - Creating routes with HTTP methods
 - Request/Form/Field validation
 - Database: Connection, Data definition (Schema) and Manipulation (CRUD)
+- Pagination and Filtering
 - Authentication and Authorization
 - Testing
 - Design patterns